BIKEPACKING.com GEAR INDEX

 • BB drop : 60mm

 The Surly Krampus started it all.
 The first plus tire bike, the first 29+ bike, and arguably the first bike that drew the term “bikepacking bike.”
 Why?
-Although the comparable bikepacking-specific Surly ECR can do it all, between the two, the Krampus dominates steep rooty singletrack, rock gardens, and technical conditions.
+Although the comparable bikepacking-specific Surly ECR can do it all, the Krampus dominates steep rooty singletrack, rock gardens, and technical conditions between the two.
 It’s a trail bike at heart.
 The high bottom bracket and slack geometry make it a thrill ride, and honestly one of the most fun, confidence inspiring bikes you’ll come across.
 The best analogy is that it’s comparable to being a big kid on a grown up BMX bike, one that can plow over anything.
 Even loaded with a frame bag, seat bag, and handlebar luggage, it performs well and feels solid and confident.
 If you are waffling over other bikes, and enjoy trail riding as much as you do bikepacking, the Krampus is a must-ride.

 • Price: $1849 (Rigid Complete)